MiniFate/MiniFate/_chapters/04-dice-and-points.md

 > them now!

 Rolling to inflict or defend against stress involves opposed rolls.
-The attacking character rolls their dice and adds their skill to the total and so does the defending character.
+The attacking character rolls their dice and adds their skill to the total.
+So does the defending character.
 If the attacker's total is higher, the difference between to the two sums is the amount of stress inflicted.